UniekLee/Blog/content/posts/2012-10-07-why-unieklee.md

 - unique
 ---

 So why would I go and change my screen name from [leew4jc](http://leew4jc.com) to UniekLee?
-Well, there are a number of reasons, so I thought I would explain.
+Well, there are a number of reasons, so I thought I would explain.<!--more-->

 First of all, I have to say that I had nothing against the screen name [leew4jc](http://leew4jc.com).
 It has served me well over the years, and it has significant meaning to me.
 However, I feel that UniekLee better represents who I am. <!-- more -->Here's why: